pg-irc/ui-strings/README.md

 ### Project Structure

-We have three components in our UI-Strings project on Weblate.
+We have four components in our UI-Strings project on Weblate.

 * Questionnaire - this is where you can find the source and translated questionnaire strings
 * Explore - this is where you can find the source and translated strings in the Explore section of Arrival Advisor
 * JSX_Strings - this is where you can find the source and translated JSX Strings IE: strings found on the About page.
+* release_notes - this is where you can find the source and translated strings for use on both the Google and Apple Stores.

 ### Roles